Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with general nonlinearity. The case .

 here $F$ denotes the primitive of $f$ vanishing at $0$.\footnote{ $ \, F(t)=\disp\int_{0}^{t}f(s)ds, \qquad t \geq 0.$}

 Then, $\Omega=\R^3_{+}$ up to a vertical translation and there exists $u_{0}:[0,+\infty) \to (0,+\infty)$ strictly increasing such that

 \end{thm}

 \begin{rem} Note that the assumption \eqref{cond-$c_u$} is natural and somehow necessary.
-Indeed, if the \textit{Conjecture BCNe} is true, i.e., if $\Omega$ is an affine half-space, then the Unique Continuation Principle ensures that the solution $u$ must be one-dimensional.
+Indeed, if $\Omega$ is an affine half-space, then the Unique Continuation Principle ensures that the solution $u$ must be one-dimensional.
 Next, a standard analysis of the first integral gives that $F(\sup u) > F(t)$, for any $t \in [0,\sup u)$, thus confirming the validity of \eqref{cond-$c_u$}. \end{rem}

 The proof of Theorem \ref{Teo1-C1} is based on the following general rigidity result for monotone solutions to the overdetermined problem \eqref{probleme} on 3-dimensional epigraphs.

 \begin{thm} Let $u \in C^2(\overline{\Omega})$ be a bounded solution to \eqref{probleme} where $\Omega\subset \R^3$ is an epigraph with boundary of class $C^3$ such that